ernestomr87/backend-challenges-to-do/challenges/beginner/service-password-checker.md

 ## Introduction

-The "Password Checker Service" challenge is designed to create a RESTful API that evaluates the strength and security of passwords, providing feedback on how to improve them.
+The "Password Checker Service" challenge is designed to create a REST API that evaluates the strength and security of passwords, providing feedback on how to improve them.

 ### Objectives